MinuteManReserve/mmr-core/README.md

 make install # optional
 ```

-This will build ionx-Qt as well if the dependencies are met.
+This will build mmr-Qt as well if the dependencies are met.

 Dependencies
 ---------------------